Open Data Hub logo

 Train the model by using your prepared data

-To train the model, you can use the Red Hat Training Hub and the KubeFlow Trainer Operator.
+To train the model, you can use the Red Hat Training Hub and the Kubeflow Training Operator (KFTO).

 You can simplify and accelerate the process of fine-tuning and customizing a foundation model by using your own data.
 The Red Hat Training Hub is an algorithm-focused interface for common LLM training, continual learning, and reinforcement learning techniques.

-The Training Hub repository hosts multiple cookbooks for using different LLM algorithms such as supervised fine tuning (SFT) and Orthogonal Subspace Fine Tuning (OSFT)/Continual Learning.
+The Training Hub repository hosts multiple cookbooks for using different LLM algorithms such as Supervised Fine-tuning (SFT), Orthogonal Subspace Fine-tuning (OSFT)/Continual Learning, and Low-Rank Adaptation (LoRA)/Quantized Low-Rank Adaptation (QLoRA).
 OSFT is a training algorithm built by the Red Hat AI Innovation team.
 With OSFT, you can continually post-train a fine-tuned model to expand its knowledge on new data.
 You can tinker with the Training Hub cookbooks from a workbench within your Open Data Hub project.

-To get started with the Training Hub, explore the provided examples.
+To get started with Training Hub, explore the provided examples.

 Prerequisites